Does Medicare Cover Home Health Care for Dementia?

 Cognitive Assessments

-As part of Medicare Part B (medical insurance), patients can receive cognitive assessments to investigate potential signs of dementia and confirm any diagnoses as part of annual wellness visits.
+As part of Medicare Part B (medical insurance), patients can receive cognitive assessments to look for possible signs of dementia and confirm any diagnoses as part of annual wellness visits.
+2

-This benefit also includes a separate visit with the same doctor or a specialist to review the assessment’s findings and, if necessary, develop a plan of care to manage any symptoms or diagnoses appropriately.
+This benefit also includes a separate visit with the same doctor or a specialist to review the results of the assessment and, if necessary, develop a plan of care to treat any symptoms or diagnoses appropriately.

 Prescription Drugs

-While traditional Medicare does not cover prescription drugs comprehensively, those with Medicare Part D plans cover a range of prescription drugs dependent on specific formularies.
+While traditional Medicare does not cover prescription drugs comprehensively, those with Medicare Part D plans cover many prescriptions dependent on specific rules.
+4

 The most common types of medication for dementia patients include cholinesterase inhibitors and N-methyl-D-aspartate (NMDA) receptor antagonists.
 Some patients may also need antidepressants, anti-anxiety agents, mood stabilizers or antipsychotics.